ShuranXu/Efficient-Command-Processor/README.md

 - cbfifo

-The given cbfifo test is included as part of the program and ran at the device boots up.
+The given cbfifo test is included as part of test programs, but they need to be executed as separate programs.

 ## Q&A